-While a Kaizen Burst may be promoted as a one-off blitz, the truth is that it should make up a part of an organization’s strategy of continuous improvement in order to achieve significant progress.
+A Kaizen Burst may be promoted as a one-off blitz, but it should be part of an organization’s strategy of continuous improvement to achieve significant progress.

 Who Takes Part in A Kaizen Burst Event?

-The composition of the Kaizen Burst team will vary greatly, depending on the problem that needs to be addressed and your organizational structure.
+The composition of the Kaizen Burst team will vary depending on the specific problem that needs to be addressed and your organizational structure.
 However, most successful teams will normally include the following:

 - Executive Sponsor: This is a senior leader within the organization.
-The sponsor is involved to help the team secure the resources required for the event, and to easily smooth any problems that require high-level decision making to resolve.
-They do not participate in the event but are there to promote the results and break down any barriers.
+The sponsor will guide the team in securing the resources required for the event and smooth any problems that require high-level decision making to resolve.
+The executive sponsor does not participate in the event but is available to promote the results and break down any barriers.

-- Team Leader: The overall team leader or manager who will benefit from the event’s success.
-They are ultimately responsible for the event’s successful execution.
-They are also responsible for assembling the team, scheduling meetings, and making sure their actions are achievable and fully implemented.
+- Team Leader: The overall manager who will benefit from the event’s success and is ultimately responsible for the event’s successful execution.
+The Team Leader is also responsible for assembling the team, scheduling meetings, and making sure the team’s actions are achievable and fully implemented.